 ➤ ICF CCE Credits for this course will be available at an additional fee of $40.

-➤ To complete the registration for ICF CCE units, you must already be enrolled in the Positive Psychology Coaching course.
+➤ To complete the registration for ICF CCE units, you must already be enrolled in the Positive Psychology Coaching Fundamentals course.

 The course includes 10 live webinars, with recordings available for anyone unable to join live.
 (About half our students generally join the live classes, and the rest watch the recordings.)
 Class sessions cover the following topics: